North Korea's Kim vows full support for Russia at summit with Putin at a Far East spaceport

 Russia and North Korea have “lots of interesting projects” in spheres like transportation and agriculture, he said.
 Moscow is providing its neighbor with humanitarian aid, but there also are opportunities for “working as equals,” so “the prospects are not bad,” Putin added.

-He dodged the issue, however, of their military cooperation.
+He dodged the issue, however, of their military cooperation, saying only that Russia is abiding by the sanctions prohibiting procurement of weapons from Pyongyang.
 “There are certain restrictions, Russia is following all of them.
 There are things we can talk about, we're discussing, thinking.
 Russia is a self-sufficient country, but there are things we can bring attention to, we're discussing them,” he said.

 The meeting came hours after North Korea fired two ballistic missiles toward the sea, extending a highly provocative run in North Korean weapons testing since the start of 2022, as Kim used the distraction caused by Putin's war on Ukraine to accelerate his weapons development.